Best Traditional Taverns in Athens: A Local’s Guide

 Friday & Saturday at 22:30 PM onwards

-Tip: number of tables here are limited and reservations are recommended well in advance.
+Tip: The number of tables here is limited, and reservations are recommended well in advance.

 Psaras Tavern: a delightful journey through Greek gastronomy